Play

 When designing a new layout, you have the choice between using a black or a white background.
 A white background looks clean, open and inviting.
 A black background evokes technology, elegance and power.
 Choose the one that makes the most sense for your project, message and intended target audience.

 When making layouts with multiple pages, don’t jump wildly from one color to the next.
 Structure your design into topics or chapters, and assign each its own color.
-Stick to that color within each chapter – this ensures consistency and prevents a cluttered look across the pages.
+Stick to that color within each chapter.
+This ensures consistency and prevents a cluttered look across the pages.

 Don’ts